-A tropical destination situated in the Indian Ocean, the Maldives are very relaxed and the experience can best be described as a luxurious version of a week or two on a deserted tropical island, with quality accommodation, spectacular food and usually an extensive range of watersports.
+The Maldives is a tropical holiday destination in the Indian Ocean.
+The stunning islands are very relaxed and offer an experience which can best be described as a getaway on a desert island but with high quality accommodation, spectacular food, excellent service and an extensive range of activities.

 In summary the Maldives are particularly good for: